percona/k8spg-docs/docs/kubernetes.md

         You can also omit this parameter completely to deploy everything in the `default` namespace.

-3. Deploy the operator with the following command:
+3. Deploy the Operator [using](https://kubernetes.io/docs/reference/using-api/server-side-apply/) the following command:

     ``` {.bash data-prompt="$" }
     $ kubectl apply --server-side  -f deploy/bundle.yaml -n postgres-operator
     ```

-4. After the operator is started Percona Distribution for PostgreSQL can be created at any time with the following command:
+4. After the Operator is started Percona Distribution for PostgreSQL can be created at any time with the following command:

     ``` {.bash data-prompt="$" }